hchenqi/ViewDesign/README.md

 Qt provides multiple frameworks and rich tool sets for cross-platform GUI and software development in general under a large community. *ViewDesign* is a single static, mostly header-based C++ library which is extremely lightweight without the need of a particular development environment but remains highly flexible and extensible.

-Qt uses size policy to similarly describe how a widget is to be resized, but this is rather a suggestion that is performed by certain layout boxes at run-time, than a trait with compatibility check.
-In the standard component library of *ViewDesign*, size traits are built in with all components, and they can not only be used to check and catch ill-combined components at compile-time, but also automatically select the one compatible implementation from all implementations for common frames and layouts like `BorderFrame`, `ScrollFrame`, `SplitLayout` or `ListLayout` with help of C++ template deduction guide, making it seamless to build up well-formed view components with little effort.
+Qt uses size policy to similarly describe how a widget is to be resized, but this is rather a suggestion that is performed by certain layout boxes at run-time, than an enforced compatibility check.
+In the standard component library of *ViewDesign*, size traits are built-in for all components to check layout compatibilities and catch ill-combined components at compile-time, which are stripped away after compilation.
+Moreover, they can be used to automatically select the compatible implementation from all implementations for common frames and layouts like `BorderFrame`, `ScrollFrame`, `SplitLayout` or `ListLayout` with help of C++ template deduction guide, making it seamless to build up well-formed view components with little effort.

 Qt uses signals and slots mechanism historically for communication between objects that extends the C++ language. *ViewDesign* sticks to native C++, is open to all kinds of custom design patterns, and provides optional mechanisms for messaging like `Observable` and `Context` as standalone headers for developers to choose.